XAS Spectroscopy System

 Both transmission and fluorescence modes of XAS produce the same spectral graphs.
 The difference is that fluorescence mode is superior for low concentration (<3-5%) samples while transmission mode is superior for bulk samples.
-Additionally, fluorescence mode XAS can be performed on thicker samples.
+QuantumLeap-H2000 can provide results on concentrations as low as 0.1 to 0.5wt%.
+Additionally, fluorescence mode XAS is required for samples that are thick or mounted to a thick substrate.

 Energy Range from 4.5 to 25 keV

 QuantumLeap is the only laboratory system capable of operating at low Bragg angles, which enables acquisition of a complete EXAFS from a single crystal, without requiring stitching together multiple datasets.
 In comparison, systems operating with high Bragg angles (e.g., 55 degrees to near-backscatter at 85 degrees) require multiple crystal analyzers to maintain adequate resolution.
 Operating at a high 85 degree Bragg angle can provide high energy resolution, but comes with major drawbacks for usability.
 For instance, a crystal rotation of 1 degree will only cover 7 eV at 4.5 keV and 39 eV at 25 keV.
 The same crystal can be used for the entire EXAFS range only if energy resolution is severely sacrificed.
 Otherwise, adequate energy resolution requires a very large number of crystal analyzers to cover a 1000 to 2000 eV bandwidth of EXAFS.
 Use of many crystals is disadvantageous because it does not allow for straightforward robotic exchange of crystals (instead, manual changing of crystals is required that severely slows down acquisition time) and because each acquisition must be stitched and aligned.

 - Patented high brightness x-ray source with multiple targets, enabling high throughput in the laboratory and acquisition of the full range of elements